 Get the Look

-“Nikki wanted a lighter smoky eye, so after lining, we added a Champagne-colored shadow over the center of the lid to really open her eyes up and pop.” — Kelsey Deenihan, makeup artist
+“Nikki wanted a light smoky eye, so after lining, we added a Champagne-colored shadow over the center of the lid to really open her eyes up and pop.” — Kelsey Deenihan, makeup artist

 Byrdie: We loved the inspiration you pulled for today’s shoot.
 Do you usually start with a mood board when doing your own hair and makeup for an event?